Home Heat Pump Guide

 More complex installation.
 Running refrigerant lines through the wall, brazing connections, pressure-testing, and charging the system requires specialist skills and equipment.
 Installation takes longer and costs more.

 Indoor unit takes space.
 The indoor unit is typically a wall-mounted box roughly the size of a small cupboard.
-You need to find a suitable wall position for it, ideally near the hot water cylinder.

 Which Is More Common in the UK?